 A student majoring in physics is expected to complete Mathematics 1600, 1700, Physics 1130 , 1140, 2130, 2140, 2150, one 3000-level methods course (Physics 3000, 3010, or 3020), and two additional approved courses above 1140 (one of which may be Mathematics 1800 or above, or Computer Science 1101 or above).
 At least five physics courses must be taken at Bowdoin.

 For honors work, a student is expected to complete Mathematics 1600, 1700, 1800, and Physics 1130, 1140, 2130, 2140, 2150, 3000, 4050, and four additional courses, three of which must be at the 3000 level or above.

-The minor consists of at least four Bowdoin physics courses numbered 103 or higher, one of which must be Physics 1140.
+The minor consists of at least four Bowdoin physics courses numbered 1130 or higher, one of which must be Physics 1140.
 Four physics courses must be taken at Bowdoin for the minor.

 The department participates in interdisciplinary programs in chemical physics and earth and oceanographic science and physics.
 See the Interdisciplinary Majors Section of the College Catalogue.

 Students planning on taking introductory physics courses elsewhere need to obtain approval for transfer of credit prior to taking the course.
 If the student has already enrolled in or completed a course elsewhere, College policy states the student must petition the Recording Committee in order to have credit transferred.
 In order to transfer credit for physics courses, the course needs to be calculus-based and must have a significant lab component.
 For more details, please contact the Physics Department Chair.